bloomen/transwarp/README.md

 Every bubble represents a task and every arrow an edge between two tasks.
 The first line within a bubble is the task name.
-The second line denotes the task type which can be either consumer or sentinel.
+The second line denotes the task type which can be one of consume_all, consume_any, wait_all, and wait_any.
 The third line denotes task id and the number of parents, respectively.

 **Enjoy!**